agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 AgileDialogsKendoRuntime.aspx, y modify its contents (adding new elements to the page, adding features to the existing ones, etc…).

-To activate a customized .aspx page, we should modify the *web.config configuration*.
+To activate a customized .aspx page, we should modify the *web.config* configuration.

 Example: Backup of *AgileDialogsKendoRuntime.aspx*, to AgileDialogsKendoRuntime.custom.aspx and activation of this brand new customized